HyperspaceMadness/shaders_slang/bezel/Mega_Bezel/___Mega Bezel Readme___.md

 How does it work?
 ----------------------------------------

-  -In general there is a background image which fills the screen, then the game screen is drawn scaled down with an automatically generated bezel image drawn around the screen.
+  * In general there is a background image which fills the screen, then the scaled down game screen with an automatically generated bezel image is drawn on top.
-  -The bezel and frame you see around the screen auto generated and not part of the background image -Additional Images can be layered on top to augment the look -Most things can be changed to your taste with adjustment of the parameters, so try them out!
+  * The bezel and frame you see around the screen auto generated and not part of the background image
+  * Additional Images can be layered on top to augment the look
+  * Most things can be changed to your taste with adjustment of the parameters, so try them out!